microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

     >**Note**: This script can take over one minute to run.
 Ensure that you receive confirmation that the script has executed successfully.

 5. Now, we will utilize a query that lists invalid database objects.
 It is recommended to fix any errors and compile the objects before starting the migration process.
 Create a new file named `show-invalid-objects.sql` and save it in the same directory.
-Run this query to find all of the invalid objects.
+Run this query to find all the invalid objects.

     ```sql
     SELECT owner, object_type, object_name